- My Name is Philani Maphanga, a proud Chartered Accountant and Partner at PwC, South Africa.

 In a few years, I decided to move to advisory to start a career in internal auditing.
 I found internal audit, risk management, and corporate governance fascinating and ended up staying longer at PwC and moving up the ranks to a managerial position.

-I learned early in my managerial role not to be personal with people when managing them but focus on the task at hand.
+I learned early in my managerial role not to be personal with people when managing them but to focus on the task at hand.

 I also treated everyone, including subordinates with respect and my most substantial strength is that I remain calm even under difficult circumstances.

 After a few years, in September 2008, I resigned from PwC and joined Transnet Engineering, where I was a Corporate Governance Manager.

 However, I missed the corporate environment at PwC, so in September 2011, I rejoined PwC as an Associate Director.
-It was when I returned to PwC that my ambition of partnership began.
+It was when I returned to PwC that my ambition for partnership began.

-I eventually worked my way up the ladder and was promoted to the partnership in February 2016.
+I eventually worked my way up the ladder and was promoted to partnership in February 2016.
 I am the Internal Audit Leader and Higher Education Industry Leader for PwC KZN.

 Questions I often get asked: